 - The three-cabin and two-cabin planes both have 28 business class seats

 - The three-cabin plane has 195 economy seats, the two-cabin plane has 271 economy class seats

 As you can see, the two-cabin plane has a net 68 additional seats — it has 76 extra economy seats, at the expense of eight first class seats.

 What’s perhaps most interesting here is that during this period Etihad is continuing to fly a three-cabin 787-9 to Washington Dulles.
-It makes you wonder whether there’s more first class demand to Washington, or more economy demand to New York, or whether this is about capital-to-capital prestige — it’s my understanding that in the case of Etihad, both are true.
+It makes you wonder whether there’s more first class demand to Washington, more economy demand to New York, or whether this is about capital-to-capital prestige — it’s my understanding that in the case of Etihad, all three are true.

 Etihad’s JFK route sure has fallen

 Obviously the pandemic has had a terrible impact on the airline industry, but it’s still pretty incredible to reflect on just how capacity has decreased between Abu Dhabi and New York, even pre-coronavirus:

 - Etihad used to fly two daily A380s between Abu Dhabi and New York